University of North Texas: College of Health and Public Service

 Previously called the College of Public Affairs and Community Service (PACS) and before that the College of Community Service, the college adopted its current name in Fall 2017.
-The college is organized in seven departments: Audiology and Speech-Language Pathology; Behavior Analysis; Criminal Justice; Emergency Management and Disaster Science; Public Administration; Rehabilitation and Health Services; and Social Work.
+The college is organized in seven departments: Audiology and Speech-Language Pathology; Behavior Analysis; Criminal Justice; Emergency Management and Disaster Science (UNT purports that it was the first American university to offer such a program, having done so in 1983); Public Administration; Rehabilitation and Health Services; and Social Work.

-The department of public administration is home of the nation's first comprehensive degree program in emergency and disaster management that launched in 1983.
-The degree incorporates interdisciplinary curricula from other colleges that include applied philosophy and environmental ethics.
-The degree is tailored for both management practitioners and researchers and is collaborative with the Federal Emergency Management Agency Region VI—based in Denton—which oversees Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
-Denton became home to FEMA when its predecessor, the Office of Civil Defense and Mobilization, constructed the nation's first Federal underground defense center in 1959.

-The college is host to five research institutes, one being the Turkish Institute for Police Studies (TIPS).
-The institute has, since its founding in 1999, been based at North Texas.
-Its institution is a collaboration between the Turkish National Police (TNP) and U.S. universities in areas of terrorism, organized crime, narcotics, administration, intelligence, and investigation.

-UNT and Texas Women's University began a joint Master of Social Work (M.S.W.) program in 2017.
+UNT and Texas Woman's University launched a joint Master of Social Work (M.S.W.) program in 2017.
+In 2024, UNT replaced the joint program with its own independent M.S.W. degree to accommodate growing student demand.
+The new program includes both a traditional 60-hour track and an advanced standing option, with practicum placements coordinated through nearly 100 partner agencies across the Dallas–Fort Worth area.

 College of Visual Arts and Design

 The College of Visual Arts and Design has the 10th largest enrollment of any art and design school accredited by the National Association of Schools of Art and Design, and the second largest of any that awards doctorates.
 The college name changes reflect the curricular expansion of programs.
 In 1992, what then had been the "Department of Art" within the College of Arts and Sciences, became "School of Visual Arts;" and in 2007, it became the "College of Visual Arts and Design."
 Art classes began at UNT in 1894, four years after its founding.
-Master's degrees were initiated in the 1930s and the first Master of Science degree in art was awarded in 1937.
-Since 1972, the college has served as curator and custodian of the Texas Fashion Collection that was started by Stanley Marcus in 1938.
+Master's degrees were initiated in the 1930s and the first Master of Science degree in art was awarded in 1937. that was started by Stanley Marcus in 1938.

+Frank W. and Sue Mayborn School of Journalism

+Curricular journalism at North Texas dates back to 1945.
+As a department, Journalism eventually became part of the College of Arts and Sciences.
+The Graduate Division of Journalism began in the fall of 1970 under the direction of Reginald Conway Westmorland, PhD (1926–2021).
+In 1999, twelve years after the death of Frank Willis Mayborn (1903–1987), its graduate program was renamed the Frank W. Mayborn Graduate Institute of Journalism.
+On September 1, 2009, the entire program was elevated as its own collegiate unit and named the Frank W. and Sue Mayborn School of Journalism.
+Eight Pulitzer Prizes have been won by five of its alumni, among whom are Bill Moyers and Howard Swindle.
+Other notable alumni include Samir Husni and Cragg Hines.
+Since 1969, the news-editorial sequence has been accredited by the Association for Education in Journalism and Mass Communication (AEJMC); and since 1986, the entire program has been accredited.
+In the fall each year, the School hosts its annual Mayborn Literary Nonfiction Conference.